rajhriday/rajhriday/README.md

 - 👋 Hi, I’m @rajhriday
 - 👀 I’m interested in combat sports and programming
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Typescript and Nest js
 - 💞️ I’m looking to collaborate on JOSYS and opensource
 - 📫 You can reach me on hriday.raj@josys.com